Skip to content

 Multiply, *

-Binary asterisk (multiplication) operator * is used for multiplication of two values.
-Can cause integer overflows.
+The binary asterisk (multiplication) operator * is used for multiplication of two values.
+It can cause integer overflows.

 let two: Int = 2;